leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/edge/bevel.rst

 Mark Sharp :kbd:`K`
    Similar to Mark Seams, but for sharp edges.

-Material
-   The *Material* number specifies which material should be assigned to the new faces created by the *Bevel* tool.
-   With the default, -1, the material is inherited from the closest existing face ("closest" can be a bit ambiguous).
-   Otherwise, the number is the slot index of the material to use for all newly created faces.

 Harden Normals :kbd:`H`
    When enabled, the per-vertex face normals of the bevel faces are adjusted to match the surrounding faces, and the normals of the surrounding faces are not affected.